Dr Rachel Pimm-Smith

 Rachel is a Fellow of the Higher Education Academy and holds a first class LLB from the University of Warwick.
 She is also a Queen Mother Scholar for the Honourable Society of Middle Temple Inn and a Diversity Access Scholar for the Law Society of England and Wales.

-'The origins of public foster care in England' The Journal of Legal History (in preparation)
+'The origins of public foster care in England' Legal Studies (in preparation)

 'Train them in habits of morality: Did boarding out deter poor law children from getting married?'
-Family and Community History 2023 (forthcoming)
+Vol 25 Family and Community History 2023

 'A newborn of respectable birth would have weighed more: Class, gender and child-neglect in late nineteenth century England' Vol 32 Child and Family Law Quarterly 2022, 189-211